 If you were to pick a more closed off aperture, say F22, the scene will appear much sharper.
 The camera will then have to pick a slower shutter speed to allow more light in.
 I suggest you play around with aperture priority mode so you can see exactly which aperture and shutter speed combinations it’s coming up with.
 Watch how, as the aperture’s f-number increases, the shutter speed decreases.
 Knowing this will give you an edge when you start learning manual photography.

-If you need more help, I explain all about Aperture and Depth of Field along with plenty of examples in my Depth Of Field Secrets video.
+If you need more help, I explain all about Aperture and Depth of Field along with plenty of examples in my Digital Photo Secrets video course.

 Aperture priority mode is an automatic mode, and that means your images will be subject to the many problems that go along with automatic photography.
 You camera doesn’t always get its light readings correct.
 It doesn’t always “know” what type of shooting situation you’re in.
 If you’re pointing your camera at the sun, for example, you might accidentally get an overexposed or underexposed image.